MicrosoftDocs/power-automate-docs/flow-docs/replace-dialogs.md

 ## Dialog replacement FAQ

 Are dependencies on canvas apps be tracked?

-    Dependencies on canvas apps are tracked in the same way as dependencies in Dynamics 365 customer engagement.
+- Dependencies on canvas apps are tracked in the same way as dependencies in Dynamics 365 customer engagement.

 Can I launch a canvas app as a popup from a button in the command bar?

-    Yes.
+- Yes.
 To do this, simply set the target URL to that of your canvas app, obtained from the app's **Details** section as described earlier.

 Can workflows be called from a canvas app?

-    This is not supported.
+- This is not supported.
 We recommend using a flow instead.
-More information: [Run your flows with physical buttons (bttns) from The Button Corporation (Preview)](button-flow-with-user-input-tokens.md)
+More information: [Introducing button flows with user input](button-flow-with-user-input-tokens.md)

 ## See also
 [Tutorial: Create a business process flow to standardize processes](create-business-process-flow.md) </br>